 The greatest waste of water is watering too much, too often.
-Here in the Portland metro area, our water consumption is at its highest during the summer months – often doubling or tripling - due to outdoor watering.
+In the Portland metro area, our water use is at its highest during the summer months – often doubling or tripling – due to outdoor watering.

 Oftentimes this is because people don’t know how much water their landscape needs.
-And, it’s one reason why irrigation — whether it’s with a hose nozzle, single sprinkler attached to a hose, or a sophisticated underground irrigation system — is a key component to your water conservation efforts.
+It’s one reason why outdoor watering, from garden hoses to in-ground sprinkler systems, is key to saving water outdoors.
 Below are some basic watering tips to get you started.

 What time of day should I water my garden or landscape?

-You should water your garden or landscape before 10 a.m. or after 6 p.m. when temperatures are cooler and the air is calmer so that evaporation is kept to a minimum.
+You should water your garden or landscape before 10 a.m. or after 6 p.m. when temperatures are cooler and the air is calmer so that less water evaporates.

 How often should I water my garden or landscape?

-We recommend watering established landscapes twice a week.
-Watering thoroughly, but infrequently, will help roots go deeper, resulting in more water–efficient, drought–tolerant plants.
+We recommend watering established landscapes twice a week rather than every day.
+Your goal is to water less often and deeply so your soil is moist several inches down.
+This will help roots grow deeper, resulting in more water-efficient, drought-tolerant plants.
 Newer plantings, vegetables, and potted plants may need more frequent watering.

-The key to efficient irrigation is to adjust the amount you water frequently during the irrigation season - watering more when it is hot and dry, less when it is cooler and wet.
-While it may be more work to adjust the amount you water your landscape throughout the summer, the extra effort will help you use water more efficiently in your landscape.
-And, most automatic irrigation systems have controllers that allow you to easily adjust your watering schedule.
-We recommend using the Consortium’s Weekly Watering Number as a guideline for how much to water your garden or landscape throughout the irrigation season.
+One of the best ways to water efficiently during the summer is to adjust the amount you water.
+This means watering more when it is hot and dry and less when it is cooler and wet.
+This little bit of extra effort will help you use water more efficiently in your landscape.
+Find out how to program your automatic sprinkler with these easy step-by-step instructions.
+Then, you can use the Weekly Watering Number as a guide for how much to water your garden or landscape from April - October.